ticketeer/docs/src/faq.md

 :::

 ::: details Why does Ticketeer need permission manage webhooks?
-This permission is required to Ticket Panels with custom user identity.
+This permission is required for Ticket Panels with custom user identity.
 :::

 ::: details Why does Ticketeer need permission mention @everyone?